JJ-OS/website/content/_index.md

 {{< block "grid-2 mt-2" >}}
 {{< column >}}

-# Compose your Docs with __Ease__.

-Compose is a lean theme for the `Hugo`, inspired by [forestry.io](https://forestry.io).
+# JJ Linux
+JJ linux is a linx-based operating system designed for ease of use, beauty, and productivity.

-We do a [Pull Request](https://github.com/onweru/compose/pulls) contributions workflow on **GitHub**.
+We do a [Pull Request](https://github.com/JJ-OS) contributions workflow on **GitHub**.
 Also feel free to raise any issues or feature suggestions.

-Note that the theme is built with simplicity in mind.
-This way, if a suggestion complicates the usability of the theme, it may be declined.
-New users are always welcome!

 {{< button "docs/" "Read the Docs" >}} {{< button "https://github.com/onweru/compose" "Download Theme" >}}